Hudsonville High School

 Hudsonville High School, is a public high school located in Hudsonville, Michigan.
 It serves grades 9-12 for the Hudsonville Public Schools.

 It serves all of Hudsonville and small portions of Allendale and Jenison.
 It also includes the majority of Jamestown Charter Township and portions of the following townships: Blendon, Georgetown, and Zeeland, as well as a small portion of Allendale Charter Township.

-Demographics

-The demographic breakdown of the 1,378 students enrolled for the 2018–19 school year was: